 You must not use any batteries, chargers, bags or cables not explicitly authorised by SourceBots.

 Disobeying the above warnings greatly increases the risk of damage to your battery, which can have fatal consequences.
-If you have any questions or doubts, contact us immediately.
+If you have any questions or doubts, talk to a member of staff immediately.

 When your batteries are not actively in use, they should be safely stored.
 You must disconnect the batteries from all electrical equipment, and place them in the battery charging bag.
 You should then store the charging bag in a safe location.